MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-professional/create-quotes-sales-professional.md

 4. To add products from an opportunity to your quote, select **Get Products** at the top of the **Quote** screen, and select **OK**.

-5. In the **Sales Information** area, select the potential customer you’re creating this quote for.
-If the record doesn’t already exist, you can create a new one.
+5. In the **Sales Information** area, select the potential customer you're creating this quote for.
+If the record doesn't already exist, you can create a new one.

 6. In the **Shipping Information** area, enter shipping details.